cathydutton/cathydutton.github.io/_posts/2018-04-23-css-custom-properties-and-accesability.md

 Updating the text size for a site is slightly more complex, in this example simply adding a class to the body would not work, (unless you want a stylesheet full of classes for every available size).

-The concept here is similar to updating the font, but instead of assigning a new value to the property we add to it.
+The concept here is similar to updating the font, but instead of assigning a new value to the property we amend it.

 ```
 :root {